Property · Last updated 2 June 2026

 Non-Resident Landlords

-Non-residents should also check their home country's tax position - a foreign tax credit may be available for Gibraltar tax already paid.
+Non-residents should also check their home country's position.
+A foreign tax credit may be available for Gibraltar tax already paid, depending on any applicable tax treaty.

 Allowable Deductions

-You can deduct expenses that are wholly and exclusively incurred for the purpose of letting:
+You can deduct expenses wholly and exclusively incurred for the purpose of letting, including:

 • Service charges and rates